 1. Self-funding- If you have enough money in the bank, then congrats, you have crossed the first hurdle of opening a restaurant.
 It is also a good idea to open a restaurant in partnerships, as it reduces the risks of investment.

-2. Loan- You can take a loan to fulfil your restaurant dream.
+2. Loan- You can take a loan to fulfill your restaurant dream.
 However, securing a loan from a bank may include hassles as they look for collateral or someone who can underwrite the loan.

 3. VC/Angel funding- Getting investors on board can be difficult, especially if yours is a first-time venture.
 Investors usually look for your restaurant venture’s growth potential, quality, and the scalability of your model.
 The performance of your first few outlets is considered before investing.